Wireless security: End-to-end encryption

 One can argue that both layer 2 and layer 3 encryption methods are not good enough for protecting valuable data like passwords and personal emails.
 Those technologies add encryption only to parts of the communication path, still allowing people to spy on the traffic if they have gained access to the wired network somehow.
 The solution may be encryption and authorization in the application layer, using technologies like SSL, SSH, GnuPG, PGP and similar.

-The disadvantage with the end-to-end method is, it may fail to cover all traffic.
+The disadvantage with the end-to-end method is that it may fail to cover all traffic.
 With encryption on the router level or VPN, a single switch encrypts all traffic, even UDP and DNS lookups.
-With end-to-end encryption on the other hand, each service to be secured must have its encryption "turned on", and often every connection must also be "turned on" separately.
+With end-to-end encryption, on the other hand, each service to be secured must have its encryption "turned on", and often every connection must also be "turned on" separately.
 For sending emails, every recipient must support the encryption method, and must exchange keys correctly.
-For Web, not all web sites offer https, and even if they do, the browser sends out IP addresses in clear text.
+For the Web, not all websites offer HTTPS, and even if they do, the browser sends out IP addresses in clear text.

 The most prized resource is often access to the Internet.
 An office LAN owner seeking to restrict such access will face the nontrivial enforcement task of having each user authenticate themselves for the router.

 802.11i security

-The newest and most rigorous security to implement into WLAN's today is the 802.11i RSN-standard.
+The newest and most rigorous security to implement into WLANs today is the 802.11i RSN standard.
 This full-fledged 802.11i standard (which uses WPAv2) however does require the newest hardware (unlike WPAv1), thus potentially requiring the purchase of new equipment.
-This new hardware required may be either AES-WRAP (an early version of 802.11i) or the newer and better AES-CCMP-equipment.
-One should make sure one needs WRAP or CCMP-equipment, as the 2 hardware standards are not compatible.
+This new hardware required may be either AES-WRAP (an early version of 802.11i) or the newer and better AES-CCMP equipment.
+One should make sure one needs WRAP or CCMP equipment, as the 2 hardware standards are not compatible.

 WPAv2

-WPA2 is a WiFi Alliance branded version of the final 802.11i standard.
+WPA2 is a WiFi Alliance-branded version of the final 802.11i standard.
 The primary enhancement over WPA is the inclusion of the AES-CCMP algorithm as a mandatory feature.
 Both WPA and WPA2 support EAP authentication methods using RADIUS servers and preshared key (PSK).

 The number of WPA and WPA2 networks are increasing, while the number of WEP networks are decreasing, because of the security vulnerabilities in WEP.

 WPA2 has been found to have at least one security vulnerability, nicknamed Hole196.
 The vulnerability uses the WPA2 Group Temporal Key (GTK), which is a shared key among all users of the same BSSID, to launch attacks on other users of the same BSSID.
 It is named after page 196 of the IEEE 802.11i specification, where the vulnerability is discussed.
 In order for this exploit to be performed, the GTK must be known by the attacker.

 Additions to WPAv2

-Unlike 802.1X, 802.11i already has most other additional security-services such as TKIP.
+Unlike 802.1X, 802.11i already has most other additional security services such as TKIP.
 Just as with WPAv1, WPAv2 may work in cooperation with EAP and a WIDS.